 - Studies your workflow and schedule so that it can provide insights to your time spent on meetings or provide recommendations for the ones that are relevant or important to you.

-- It helps the user differentiate between their work and personal files based on their location in OneDrive for personal files and OneDrive for Business for work files.
+- It helps the user differentiate between their work and personal files by location: personal files in OneDrive for personal files and work files in OneDrive for Business.

 If you are interested in learning more about Microsoft Graph or if you are a developer who wants to build your services compatible with it, visit the official documentation for Microsoft Graph here.